Vineet134/EdQuest/README.md

 # EdQuest
 This is Mern Stack Project in which gives way to students to access and  way students access educational resources.

+ Technologies used: REACT JS , MONGODB, EXPRESS JS , NODEJS , EXPRESS JS AND FIGMA for UI design .

 Key Features: